lpassamano/lys-locator-cli-app/README.md

 # LYS Locator

-This Ruby Gem uses knitmap.com to provide details on local yarn stores (lys) in your area via a zipcode/postalcode search.
+This Ruby Gem uses knitmap.com to provide details on local yarn stores (lys) in your area via a zip code/postal code search.

 description, install instructions, contributors guide, link to license